NikolaTosic-sudo/chess-live/README.md

 A modern web-based chess platform built with **Go**, **HTMX**, **Templ**, and **PostgreSQL**.
 The app supports both **local and online play**, user authentication, match history, and game reviews.

 > ⚠️ The project is still under active development.
-Currently not easily testable/playable.
+Currently, online play only available with yourself...in a different browser 😅
-> Docker setup and public hosting will be available soon.
+> Docker setup is available and public hosting will be available soon.

 ---